New charges laid in police probe into incidents at St. Michael’s College School

-TORONTO — An investigation into allegations of physical and sexual assault at a prestigious all-boys private school has led to multiple charges against a total of seven students, Toronto police said Wednesday.
+TORONTO — An investigation into alleged sexual and physical abuse at a prestigious private Toronto school led to the arrest of a seventh student Wednesday as police laid a slew of new charges in the case.

-Insp.
-Domenic Sinopoli, head of the force’s sex crimes unit, said investigators had concluded an ongoing probe into a total of eight incidents of alleged abuse at St. Michael’s College School, all involving members of the football program.
+Six teens were charged last month in connection with an alleged sexual assault at St. Michael’s College School, an incident that triggered a police probe into eight incidents at the Roman Catholic institution.

-Sinopoli said that while police did not lay charges in five of the eight incidents because they were not conclusively criminal or because victims opted not to pursue the matter, a total of seven students now face charges in three incidents that allegedly took place on school grounds between September and November of this year.
+Investigators said five of those teens, and one not previously arrested, now face new charges in connection with a second alleged sexual assault.
+Two of the original six also face assault charges in a third incident.

-Sinopoli said four of those students, plus one more, were arrested on Wednesday in an alleged sexual assault believed to have taken place on Oct.
-17. Two of those previously charged are also accused of assault and assault with a weapon in a third incident that allegedly took place on Sep.
-18.
+The school said it was committed to understanding what led to such troubling incidents.

-“We do not have any evidence or complaints to suggest that this type of behaviour extended outside of this school year or involved anyone outside this small group of students,” he said.
+“This is another painful and heartbreaking day, but also a necessary step in our school’s journey as we learn the truth about the terrible incidents that happened, and rededicate ourselves to both immediate and long-term change,” interim president Rev. Andrew Leung said in a statement.

-Sinopoli said none of the school’s faculty or staff, including former principal Greg Reeves, are facing charges in the various incidents.
+Police said none of the school’s faculty or staff, including former principal Greg Reeves, are facing charges.

-St. Michael’s issued a statement shortly after the police news conference expressing a commitment to eradicating such incidents in the future.
+Reeves — who resigned in late November along with the school board president — had been widely criticized for not promptly reporting one of the alleged sexual assaults to police.
+Before stepping down, he said the allegations indicated the school has a problem.

-“This is another painful and heartbreaking day, but also a necessary step in our school’s journey as we learn the truth about the terrible incidents that happened, and rededicate ourselves to both immediate and long-term change,” interim president Rev. Andrew Leung said.
-“We are committed to understanding why this behaviour happened and what led to it, and to putting measures in place to ensure it does not happen again.”
+In the weeks after the allegations at St. Michael’s first came to light, several alumni came forward to share stories of bullying during their time at the school and to express the need for a fundamental shift in culture at the prestigious institution.

 St. Michael’s has since established a “respect and culture” review panel that is set to report its findings by the summer.
 A tip line for students to report any concerns or allegations was also set up.